Monthly Meetings

 After a career in art education, he now concentrates full-time on his painting.
 Phil is a founder member and Trustee of the Devon Arts in Schools Initiative (DAISI) and, more recently, Trustee and Honorary Academician of SWAc.

-March 14th Guest artist critique by Ray Balkwell
+March 12th Guest artist critique with Ray Balkwell

 The March meetings are one of the best attended meetings during the year.
 March is when we have the “Critique of Members’ Work” by a guest artist.
 It is always constructive to have another pair of eyes view your work and suggest other options that you could take with your work.